-The first challenge in identifying a method for the equitable allocation of the local share of pavement maintenance costs is to establish a process that uses data and known engineering formulae to allocate an average annual pavement consumption cost per hectare, for each type of land use, in a District.
+The first challenge in identifying a method to allocate the local share of pavement maintenance costs is to establish a process that uses data and known engineering formulae to allocate an average annual pavement consumption cost per hectare, for each type of land use, in a District.
 Once pavement consumption is estimated per hectare for each land use, in principle a corresponding average cost by rating unit can be estimated.
 Rating unit costs can then be totalled at an industry level to provide mean pavement maintenance costs for the District by industry.